ipasimulator/ipasim/docs/porting.md

 # Porting

-This document contains general notes on porting (since there is a lot of porting in this project).
+This document contains general notes about porting Windows libraries to UWP (Universal Windows Platform), since there is a lot of such porting in this project.

 ## Using native `.dll`s in UWP apps